WebediaGaming/react-nexus/README.md

 - All code is assumed isomorphic, unless otherwise mentionned.
 If you need to execute environment-specific code, use R.IfServer or R.IfClient.
 - Code in componentDidMount doesn't need to be ismorphic.
 - We use generators.
 Use regenerator or node --harmony.
+- Typechecking and other assertions should be wrapped in R.Debug.dev to avoid lengthy try/catch blocks in production.